Pepper Jack Cheese on Keto: Nutritional Benefits and Healthy Alternatives

-Several slices of pepper jack cheese, the cheese has a pale yellow color with flecks of red and green pepper throughout, the cheese appears to be soft and slightly creamy in texture, the slices have a smooth surface.
+Several slices of soft, slightly creamy pepper jack cheese, pale yellow with flecks of red and green pepper, have a smooth surface.

-When it comes to the ketogenic diet, having healthy low-carb snack options is imperative to sticking within the requirements, which is why dieters wondering “is Pepper Jack cheese keto” will be happy to know this cheese is very keto friendly.19
+When it comes to the ketogenic diet, having healthy low-carb snack options is imperative to sticking within the requirements, which is why dieters wondering whether Pepper Jack cheese is keto will be happy to know this cheese is very keto-friendly.1

 However, this hardly scratches the surface as far as the health benefits and nutrient profile of this cheese since the capsaicin found in Pepper Jack can also boost your metabolism and there’s even a variation of the Jack cheese that’s better for your teeth too.